-The rich, mature oaks on the property provide habitat for the state-threatened cerulean warbler, observed nesting on the site in 2016.
-Birders can also enjoy populations of scarlet tanagers, bluewinged warblers, yellow-billed cuckoos, and wood thrushes.
-The prairie and savanna are home to the prairie ringneck snake, a state-listed species of "Special Concern."
+The rich, mature oaks on the property provide habitat for the state-threatened cerulean warbler as well as populations of scarlet tanagers, bluewinged warblers, yellow-billed cuckoos, and wood thrushes.

 The site will be used for education and research, providing opportunities for school groups to learn about area bats, geology, and natural history.